Love Is All We Need!

 - worship songs about love thy neighbour

-- worship songs love your neighbor
+- worship songs of loving your neighbors